baillielab/sequential-gwas/docs/src/ukb_merge.md

 # Merging the GenOMICC and UK Biobank Cohorts

+This workflow yields combined:

+- genotypes in PLINK bed format: obtained by subsampling the TOPMed UKB imputed genotypes to keep the GenOMICC variants.
+- imputed genotypes in PLINK pgen format: ontained by merging UKB and GenOMICC TOPMed UKB imputed genotypes.
+- covariates containing the current age and sex of individuals
+- ancestry estimates: via the 1000 Genome Project

 ## Inputs

 This section describes the main inputs to the workflow, see further down for the associated Nextflow parameters.